What is PREVENT?

 The Kirklees Channel panel is chaired by Carol Gilchrist, Head of Safe and Cohesive Communities and meetings are held every six weeks.
 For more information on the Kirklees Channel Panel or to discuss a concern please call Kirklees Prevent on 01924 483747.

-If you have a Prevent concern please contact the following:
+If you have a Prevent concern please contact:

 All other Prevent enquiries, including training, can be directed to the Prevent Hub email address Prevent@kirklees.gcsx.gov.uk